Hartley Spectral Pooling for Deep Learning: Experiments

-\paragraph{Shallow network} We first use a network in which max pooling is plugged (see Table \ref{table1}).
+\paragraph{Shallow network} We first conduct experiments using the toy network (see Table \ref{table1}) on MNIST.
 Each convolution layer is followed by a batch normalization and a ReLU nonlinearity.
 We test Hartley-based spectral pooling by replacing max pooling in this architecture.
-The train proceduce lasts 10 epoches and is repeated 10 times.
-The classification error on testing set in each epoch is shown in Fig. \ref{fig2}.
+The training procedure lasts 10 epoches and is repeated 10 times.
+The classification error on testing set in each epoch is shown in Figure \ref{fig2}.

-Comparing to max pooling, spectral pooling shows strong results, yielding more than 15\% reduction on classification error observed in our experiment.
+Compared to max pooling, spectral pooling shows strong results, yielding more than 15\% reduction on classification error observed in this experiment.
 As all things equal except the pooling layers, we claim that this improvement is achieved by the better information-preserved ability of Hartley-based spectral pooling.

-\paragraph{ResNet} Next, we use ResNet-20 \cite{he2016deep}, a deeper network.
+\paragraph{ResNet} Next, we conduct experiments on both MNIST and Fashion-MNIST datasets using ResNet-20 \cite{he2016deep}.
 We don't use more deeper residual net such as ResNet-110 because much more parameters in this architecture may give rise to overfitting.
 ResNet is composed of numerous residual building blocks.
-It is a much modern convolutional neural network which does not explicitly use pooling layers but instead embeds a stride-2 convolution layer inside some of building blocks for the effectuation of downsampling.
-For our experiments we replace the stride-2 convolutional layer by spectral pooling and remove the skip connection \cite{szegedy2015going,srivastava2015highway} in those downscaling blocks.
-Besides, we set the output size of serial spectral pooling layers linearly decreased(reducing 8 in each axis after a spectral pooling layer).
-The manually tuned network architecture is depicted in Table \ref{table2}\footnote{ Building blocks are shown in brackets, with the numbers of block stacked.
-The SP stands for the spectral pooling layer, and the footnote $n\times n$ indicates the output size.}.
+It is a much modern convolutional neural network which does not explicitly use pooling layers but instead embeds a stride-2 convolution layer inside some of building blocks for the implemenation of downsampling.
+In our experiments we replace the stride-2 convolutional layer by spectral pooling and remove the skip connection \cite{szegedy2015going,srivastava2015highway} in those downscaling blocks.
+Besides, we set the output size of serial spectral pooling layers linearly decreased (reducing 8 in each axis after a spectral pooling layer).
+The manually tuned network architecture is depicted in Table \ref{table2}.
 We leave the global average pooling untouched.
-Each experiment is repeated 5 times and the best result is reported in Table \ref{table3}.
+Each run is repeated 5 times.
+The number of parameters in each network, the averaged training time of single epoch, the best result as well as mean and standard deviation are reported in Table \ref{table3}.
+To distingush the different spectral pooling methods, we prefix SP-ResNet15 with the spectral transform name (DHT, DCT).